 Your body will be super energized when you eat this salad of crisp romaine, grilled to bring out extra sweetness, along with grilled corn, chopped tomatoes, cucumbers, radicchio and a cilantro avocado dressing.
-Enjoy it now while the vegetables are in season and it’s still warm enough to cook outside.
-I love it!
+Top with grilled scallops or your protein of choice.

 A combination of grilled chopped food and raw chopped vegetables gives this salad a satisfying texture and taste.
 Add a few grilled scallops, chicken or leave them out for the perfect end of summer lunch or dinner.
 Either way, there’s plenty of nutrition, including protein, in this salad.